-Most workforce and education leaders use the word "college" to include any type of postsecondary education, or education and training beyond high school.
+Most workforce and education leaders use the word "college" to include any type of postsecondary education and/or training beyond high school.
 That means you have many options when it comes to attending college, but it also means that a high school diploma is no longer enough.

-Every West Virginia student should plan to complete some type of education beyond high school.
+Every West Virginia student should plan to complete some type of education or training beyond high school.
 Read this guide carefully to learn how to get to college.